nexendrie/translation/docs/index.md

 Loaders
 -----------

 The translator is not responsible for loading texts, this task is delegated to a loader.
-This library contains a good number of default loaders but you can write your own one by implementing the Nexendrie\Translation\Loaders\ILoader interface.
+This library contains a good number of default loaders but you can write your own one by implementing the Nexendrie\Translation\ILoader interface.
 While the interface has methods getLang and setLang, it is a good idea to let a locale resolve handle resolving/changing the language.

 Resolvers
 -------------

-A locale resolver has to implement Nexendrie\Translation\Resolvers\ILocaleResolver interface which has just 1 method resolve.
+A locale resolver has to implement Nexendrie\Translation\ILocaleResolver interface which has just 1 method resolve.
 It should return a string which represents current language or NULL if it could not resolve language.
 It that case, default language is used.

 Default loaders
 ---------------